Puerto Rico faces '4 to 6 months' without power; floods ravage island

 Airports in San Juan, Aguadilla and Ponce were ordered closed until Friday at the earliest because of flooding and debris, authorities said.

+The center warned that Maria could regain some strength in the next day or so.

-Maria left a trail of 'total destruction' in the Caribbean nation of Dominica, where authorities have confirmed seven people have died.
+Maria left a trail of "total destruction" in Dominica, where authorities have confirmed seven people have died.
 Two more people lost their lives as the result of the storm in the French Caribbean territory of Guadeloupe.

-Forecasters said it remained too early to know how close Maria will move to the U.S. mainland, but Domenica Davis, a meteorologist for The Weather Channel, said, "It looks like it will stay in the open waters of the Atlantic."
+Forecasters said it remained too early to know how close Maria will move to the U.S. mainland.